SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>Identifiers</h2>

+In a wide sense, "name" is synonymous to identifier, in a narrow sense it is an identifier An identifier is a thing that refers to/labels an object or class/set/collection of objects. a unique identifier is an identifier that labels a thing uniquely in a given context.
+UID   unique identifier
 An identifier is opaque if it provides no information about the thing it identifies A transparent identifier provides information about the thing it identifies.